-However most of the tech websites do not rate it as well as some of the other podium mics.
+However, most of the tech websites do not rate it as well as some of the other podium mics.
 It is a little muddy and prone to more feedback than others.

 The Audio-Technica U857QU Condenser Gooseneck Microphone has a good crisp voice quality.
-It has better low end sound with bass and mid-range coming out good.
-However it does not do quite as good for higher end sounds.
+It has better low-end sound with bass and mid-range coming out good.
+However, it does not do quite as good for higher end sounds.

 So it works great for men’s voices but not quite as good for women’s voices.
-However The Audio Technica is one of the least expensive of the pro-sound pulpit mics.
+However, The Audio Technica is one of the least expensive of the pro-sound pulpit mics.

 Wireless Pulpit Mic

-I am going to recommend only 1 wireless pulpit mic.
+I am going to recommend only one wireless pulpit mic.
 I am sure there are more out there, but most of them are not by leaders in the music equipment world.
 I am going to go with the brand I trust.

 The Shure MX415/C Wireless Gooseneck Microphone Bundle comes with a Shure pulpit microphone with a 15″ gooseneck.
 Instead of running cables to the sound system, you can transmit the signal wirelessly.

-This makes it extremely convenient if you are starting fresh with your sound system reducing cost of installing all the cables.
+This makes it extremely convenient if you are starting fresh with your sound system reducing the cost of installing all the cables.
 Wireless mics are becoming the industry standard